Burginvest Research · Crude Oil Analysis · August 2024

 Assessment

-The forward curve also showed no movement.
-Based on the correlation between speculative positioning and the forward curve, neither has reached a level sufficient to generate fresh directional impulse.
-A neutral forward curve means the market is evaluating future supply-demand as 'broadly similar to the present.'
+The forward curve also appeared to show no movement.
+Broadly speaking, a neutral forward curve means the market is evaluating future supply-demand as 'broadly similar to the present.'

 Assessment